Investment Plans With High Returns˜

 Exposure: They are diversified as the money is put in equities, bonds, and commodities.

-Risk: It involves medium risk Varies depending on underlying assets.
+Risk: It has medium risk and it varies as per the underlying assets.

 Suitable For: Ideal for investors having medium risk tolerance.